 This proven wisdom is good today for those in sales and sales leadership.
 Too many people find comfort within the “Corporate Box,” where they feel if they do the same thing they did yesterday, it will be safe.
 But business is changing quickly and organizations want their people to keep up with the changes in the market and even get ahead of them.
 Unwillingness to try new sales strategies, consider new tactics, or take bold action as business changes will only result in mediocrity.
 Such salespeople and leaders will see their star fade into corporate oblivion, as they are surpassed by those willing to be bold.

 Another calendar year is almost complete.
 Most salespeople in a complex selling environment are experiencing sales cycles that are 6 months or longer—that means that at least 50% of your 2016 sales targets should already be in your sales pipeline!
-The average win rate for most sales teams is hovering around 25%--which equates to a 75% loss rate!
+The average win rate for most sales teams is hovering around 25%–which equates to a 75% loss rate!
 That means you need even more qualified opportunities in your pipeline right now since you won’t win them all.
 Working harder and doing more of the same safe selling will only result in incremental improvement when you should be expecting exponential achievements.

-If you want to change your sales success, this is the time to make the decision and commit to being different in 2016 rather than hoping to be incrementally better.
+If you want to change your sales success, this is the time to make the decision and commit to being different next year rather than hoping to be incrementally better.
 Decide right now to be bold… not next week, not next month, not next quarter.
 You have to make the decision to do things differently and commit to new behaviors, different expectations, and ultimately you will have better results.
 Otherwise, your performance will continue at the same level at best, falling far short of your innate potential.
 You not only owe it to yourself—you owe it to your team.